 How Long is Needed for Treatment and Recovery?

-Dental implants require 1 or 2 visits to a dentist, depending on the type of implant.
+Dental implants require one or two visits to a dentist, depending on the type of implant.
 For the type that requires 2 visits, the first is to have the implants secured into your jawbone, and the second is to have the permanent crowns fixed into place.
 Around four to six months are needed between appointments to give the implants time to fuse properly with your jawbone.
 During that time, it is wise to avoid hard foods as your mouth needs time to adapt to your implants.

 After your dental implant procedure is complete you can expect some swelling in your mouth, along with some soreness, which should recede after a few days.
 Caring for your dental implants should be done in the same way as normal healthy teeth, with regular brushing and flossing.
 Regular visits to your dentist are also recommended to prevent any problems with your dental implants developing.

-How Much Do Dental Implants and All-on-4’s Cost?
+How Much Do These Procedures Cost?

 1. Get Covered with Dental Insurance